Phonopy API for Python#

 unitcell, _ = read_crystal_structure("POSCAR-unitcell", interface_mode='vasp')

-the PhonopyAtoms
+PhonopyAtoms instance.

 The work flow is schematically shown in Work flow.

-The first step is to create a Phonopy
+The first step is to create a Phonopy object with at least two arguments, a

 be introduced to the supercell are internally generated by the

-method with the distance
+generate_displacements() method with the distance keyword argument.
+The

-method as a list of
+get_supercells_with_displacements() method as a list of PhonopyAtoms

 objects.